bmcilw1/goodtechcofounders/src/pages/articles/number-one-thing-every-startup-needs.md

 Now, almost anyone can purchase views for their brand through low-cost, internet-based ad campaigns.

-We are all now flooded with a constant stream of brands in nearly every waking moment of our lives.
+We are all now flooded with a constant stream of brands in nearly every moment of our lives.

 To show you what I mean, let's try a quick experiment.
-Try to remember a couple of your recent dreams.
-What are some of the objects you can remember from them?
+Try to remember a recent dream of yours.
+Can you remember any specific objects you saw?

-The odds are high that at least some of those objects had a brand you can recognize.
-Can you remember any specific brands?
-If you can, some companies have successfully posted their ads into your subconsciousness.
+The odds are high that at least some of those objects were from a brand you know.
+If you can think of one example, that company has successfully found ad space - in your subconsciousness.

-Now, how's that for a market penetration goal?
+How's that for market penetration?

 ![Brands in Times Square in New York](/img/ads_overwhelm.jpg "Brand Overwhelm")